UKHSA-Internal/devops-github-reusable-workflows/.github/actions/terraform-dependency-sort/README.md

 ## Overview

-The terraform-dependency-sort action processes directories containing `dependencies.json` files to build a dependency graph of Terraform stacks.
+The terraform-dependency-sort action processes directories containing `dependencies.json` files to build a directed graph of Terraform stacks using a [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search) algorithm.
 It then performs topological sorting to determine the correct order for deploying the stacks and returns the list of sorted stacks in JSON format, ready to be used in a Github Actions matrix.
-The script can also visualize the dependency graph using `gvgen`.
+The script can also visualise the dependency graph using `gvgen`.

 ## Features